RRahulKrishnan/Xploit/README.md

 * Comment the code when making any changes in the html, css or the js sections
 * Keep the code structured and indented
 * Do not copy the code and run it locally
-* It usually takes some time for the canges to be made in the live website
+* It usually takes some time for the changes to be made in the live website
 * Do not share the link to the website with anyone outside the club

 Have fun modifying and adding in more tools and functions